Beneful Originals Review

 However, collectively they still have a significant impact on the overall quality of the product.
 Therefore, we'll continue discussing the remaining ingredients in this Beneful recipe.

 Next we have whole grain wheat.
 Whole grain wheat contains the entire grain of wheat (the germ, bran, and endosperm).
 Wheat is the second most-produced cereal grain in the world (corn is the first).
 Although wheat is a controversial ingredient, it is not necessarily undesirable because it provides dietary fiber and many other nutrients.
 However, wheat contains a notable amount of plant based protein, which is inferior to meat based protein and therefore an undesirable substitution.

 Wheat is also one of the most common ingredients to cause food allergies or intolerance.
 However, grains such as wheat are typically low offenders in comparison to certain protein sources (such as beef).

 The next ingredient is corn gluten meal.
 Corn gluten meal is a by-product from the production of various corn products (corn starch, corn syrup, etc).
 It's very high in protein (nearly 60% protein) and therefore can significant boost the protein content of the product.
 Because plant based proteins such as corn gluten meal are inferior to meat based proteins (lack many essential amino acids), they are not suitable substitutes.

-Then we have beef tallow (preserved with mixed tocopherols).
-Beef tallow is a rendered form of beef fat, which is a good fat source.
+Then we have beef fat (preserved with mixed tocopherols).
+Fat is an important part of your dogs diet, beef fat in particular is a good source of essential fatty acids.